ErichStyger/mcuoneclipse/Examples/KDS/tinyK22/tinyK22_KBOOT_led_demo/readme.txt

 readme.txt
 ----------
-Test project for the FRDM-K22F bootloader project.
+Test project for the tinyK22 (or FRDM-K22F) bootloader project.
 Select any of the linker file to map the application to the address base the bootloader expects.